-- Designated priority of the Regional Council - Priorities to be reaffirmed by Annual Meeting each year - Quantitative and qualitative valuation - number reached or helped - vulnerable sectors - number of participating Communities of Faith - Other Funding sources - Positive consideration for partnerships and or participant commitments - Maximum Grant request not to exceed \$5,000 - Granting Body may consider less than full amount of request - Application to indicate whether partial funding to be considered - If requests exceed \$25,000 granting body might consider applications for less than full funding.
+- Designated priority of the Regional Council - o Priorities to be reaffirmed by Annual Meeting each year - Quantitative and qualitative valuation - o number reached or helped - o vulnerable sectors - o number of participating Communities of Faith - Other Funding sources - o Positive consideration for partnerships and or participant commitments - Maximum Grant request not to exceed \$5,000 - Granting Body may consider less than full amount of request - Application to indicate whether partial funding to be considered - o If requests exceed \$25,000 granting body might consider applications for less than full funding.
 This might apply particularly to applications that less fully match above criteria. i.e.: is it all or nothing?
-If full funding is not available would partial funding be acceptable? - Granting Body may consider granting in excess of \$5,000 - In consultation with an applicant additional funds may be awarded for a particularly critical or worthy project.

-$\circ\,$ If total requests are less than \$25,000 the balance may be distributed among approved applications
+If full funding is not available would partial funding be acceptable? - Granting Body may consider granting in excess of \$5,000 - o In consultation with an applicant additional funds may be awarded for a particularly critical or worthy project. - o If total requests are less than \$25,000 the balance may be distributed among approved applications